szgula/UofG_Robotics_TDP/Documentation.md

 ### Step

-The position of Robots and the ball are kept in a buffer and updated in syncronization with each step in the simulation.
+The position of Robots and the ball are kept in a buffer and updated in synchronization with each step in the simulation.
 All robots and the ball have a common clock.
-The new position of a robot is determined by its instantaeous speed and heading direction.
-New position of the ball is determing by its instantaneous speed and a coefficient of friction.
+The new position of a robot is determined by its instantaneous speed and heading direction.
+New position of the ball is determine by its instantaneous speed and a coefficient of friction.

 ### Ball Model
-The ball is considered a point object which is always decelerating due to a coeficient of friction.
+The ball is considered a point object which is always decelerating due to a coefficient of friction.
 The ball will bounce according to the laws of elastic collision with round players and the walls of the field as discussed in the following sections.